Air Force Special Operations Air Warfare Center: History and overview

 The Special Operations Air Warfare Center was originally formed at Hurlburt Field in 1962 to train and deploy some of the first special operations airmen, known as Air Commandos, in irregular warfare.
 The first graduates eventually took on advisory and combat roles assisting the Army of the Republic of Vietnam during the Vietnam War.
 The program was dissolved after the war due to budget cuts.

 The Air Force Special Operations Air Warfare Center was activated on 11 February 2013 with the deactivation of the Air Force Special Operations Training Center (AFSOTC).
-As a result, the major units that fall under the center include: U.S. Air Force Special Operations School, 371st Special Operations Combat Training Squadron, 19th Special Operations Squadron, 551st Special Operations Squadron from Cannon Air Force Base, N.M., 18th Flight Test Squadron, 6th Special Operations Squadron and the 745th Special Operations Squadron from Eglin AFB, FL, which were formerly assigned to AFSOTC.
+As a result, the major units that fall under the center include: U.S. Air Force Special Operations School, 371st Special Operations Combat Training Squadron, 19th Special Operations Squadron, 551st Special Operations Squadron from Cannon Air Force Base, N.M., 18th Flight Test Squadron, 6th Special Operations Squadron and the 745th Special Operations Squadron, which were formerly assigned to AFSOTC.

 The center was inactivated on 17 May 2017 and its functions were assumed by the 492d Special Operations Wing.